Global geometry and topology of spacelike stationary surfaces in the 4-dimensional Lorentz space: The generalized Enneper surfaces

+\begin{remark} We have classified complete algebraic stationary surfaces in $\mathbb{R}^4_1$ with total curvature $-\int K \mathrm{d}M=4\pi$ \cite{Ma-4pi} in another paper.
+Such surfaces are exactly the generalized catenoids and Enneper surfaces.
+This generalizes Osserman's classification result in $\mathbb{R}^3$. \end{remark}

-Thus $\phi\ne\bar\psi$ for any $w\in\mathbb{C}\cup\{\infty\}$ if, and only if, the discriminant of the quadratic equation above (about $u$) is negative, i.e. $c_1-c_2^2+\frac{1}{4}<0.$ This is exactly \eqref{eq-enneper3}. \end{proof} It is well-known that for minimal surfaces in $\mathbb{R}^3$ we have a similar characterization of the Enneper surface.
-It always intersect with itself along a curve, hence the Enneper end is not embedded.
-In contrast, our deformation in $\mathbb{R}^4_1$ in general has an embedded end (as demonstrated in Proposition~\ref{prop-enneper4}), or could be embedded globally in the following situation. \begin{proposition} The generalized Enneper surface in \eqref{eq-enneper2} is embedded when the parameter $c<-\frac{1}{4}$ is real and $s\notin\mathbb{R}$. \end{proposition} \begin{proof} Using \eqref{eq-enneper2}, we write out a generalized Enneper surface explicitly:
+The Enneper surface in $\mathbb{R}^3$ always intersect with itself along a curve, hence the Enneper end is not embedded.
+In contrast, our deformation in $\mathbb{R}^4_1$ in general has an embedded end (as demonstrated in Proposition~\ref{prop-enneper4}), or could be embedded globally in the following situation. \begin{proposition} The generalized Enneper surface in \eqref{eq-enneper2} is embedded when the parameter $c<-\frac{1}{4}$ is real and $s$ is not real or purely imaginary. \end{proposition} \begin{proof} Using \eqref{eq-enneper2}, we write out a generalized Enneper surface explicitly:

 If there is an intersection with $\vec{x}(z_1)=\vec{x}(z_2)$ for some $z_1\ne z_2$, by the expression above, any of the following three functions must take the same value at $z_1$ and $z_2$:

 When $c\in\mathbb{R}\backslash\{0\}$, from the first two functions above we deduce that $\mathrm{Re}(sz)$ also takes the same value at $z_1$ and $z_2$.